prplfoundation/prplMesh-openwrt/README.md

 ## How to add the prplMesh Feed to you OpenWrt/LEDE build

 prplMesh requires a modified hostapd which is not yet in upstream OpenWRT.
-Therefore, you need to use hostapd-multi-ap-v3 branch from https://github.com/prplfoundation/openwrt
+Therefore, you need to use multiap-upstream branch from https://git.openwrt.org/openwrt/staging/dangole.git

 At the root of your OpenWrt/LEDE tree, add the following to your `feeds.conf` file:
 ```sh